HoSooHui/aiap12-Ho-Soo-Hui-505J/README.md

     #
     #               (7) CONCLUSION AND FOLLOWUP TO TASK 2

-    For each of the 7 processes, a summary/observations could be found at the end of the process, and before the begining of the next process.
+    For each of the 7 processes, the summary/observation could be found at the end of the process, and before the begining of the next process.

     In addition, the purpose of each step, and the finding for earlier step, are also explained within the step as comments "#".